Jopyth/MMM-Remote-Control/README.md

 v1.1.2
 ```

-Then you can checkout that version with, for example `git checkout v1.0.0`, or use `git checkout master` to checkout the most recent version.
+Then you can checkout that version with, for example `git switch --detach v1.0.0`, or use `git switch master` to checkout the most recent version.

 ## Known limitations